Chri692u/HPL/README.md

 # HPL
-An APL-inspired Haskell library for working with linear algebra with logging to LaTeX
+An APL-inspired Haskell library for working with linear algebra and probability theory with logging to LaTeX

 # Modules
 1. Matrix